kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 ### Project Santa Cruz is not available in the Azure portal

-Verify the Azure portal link.
-To access the Project Santa Cruz preview extension from the Azure portal homepage, you must open the Azure portal through a [special link](https://ms.portal.azure.com/?AzureEdgeDevices_assettypeoptions=%7B%22SantaCruzProject%22%3A%7B%22options%22%3A%22%22%7D%7D&Microsoft_Azure_Iothub=aduprod#home).
-Alternatively, you may access the Project Santa Cruz portal directly through [this link](https://go.microsoft.com/fwlink/?linkid=2135819).
+To access the Project Santa Cruz portal, which is a preview extension, use this [special link](https://go.microsoft.com/fwlink/?linkid=2135819).

 ### Voice assistant was created but does not respond to commands